Acetylcysteine eye drops act as artificial tears. They make dry eyes feel more comfortable.

 - If you forget to use the drops at your 'usual' time, do not worry, just put them in when you remember.
 Do not 'double up' the number of drops you use to make up for forgetting to use them.

 - When first put in, eye drops can cause blurred vision.
 This should quickly clear.
-Make sure you can see clearly again before you drive, or use tools or machines.
+Make sure you can see clearly again before you drive, or before you use tools or machines.

 - If you are using any other eye drops or ointments, leave about ten minutes between applying each one.
 It is usually recommended that you use the acetylcysteine drops last.
 This is so that the drops stay in contact with your eye and lubricate it for as long as possible.

 - Do not wear soft contact lenses while you are using the drops unless your doctor or pharmacist has advised you otherwise.
 This is because the preservative used in the eye drops can affect soft contact lenses.

 - If your symptoms do not improve within a few days, make another appointment to see your doctor for advice.